martijnblankestijn/play-2.4-macwire/README.md

 Adding a dummy file (```conf/application.conf```) will trigger the scala buildpack to see this project as a Play 2.4 application,

-Created an [issue](https://github.com/heroku/heroku-buildpack-scala/issues/108) to a get a more flexible way for Play 2.4 detection.
+Created an [issue](https://github.com/heroku/heroku-buildpack-scala/issues/108) to a get a more flexible way for Play 2.4 detection with.